Health and Safety

 - Physical playbills will be available to those who wish to have one (no recycling of playbills will occur), but season playbills will be available digitally to view on a personal device.

-- We ask that you please refrain from congregating in public areas and enter the theatre as soon as the house doors have opened
+- We ask that you please enter the theatre as soon as the house doors have opened.

 - Touchless hand sanitizing stations will be available at various points in the building.